-The Panel considered that the advertisement depicts a couple in intimate scenes.
-The Panel noted that the colours used in the advertisement are muted and scenes of intimacy move quickly, and have changing camera angles The Panel considered that while some viewers may prefer that children do not view the advertisement, the context and scenario are adult and although may be viewed by children, would not be principally appealing to them.
+The Panel considered that each version of the advertisement depict couples in intimate scenes.
+The Panel noted that the colours used in the advertisement are muted and the scenes of intimacy move quickly and have changing camera angles.
+The Panel considered that while some viewers may prefer that children do not view the advertisement, the context and scenario are adult and although may be viewed by children, would not be principally appealing to them.